-A lot of the techniques and technologies used in art analysis and restoration can be applied to help identify fakes.
-Last week Humans Invent spoke to one of the best fine art restorers in the country, Simon Gillespie who has become the go-to man when people suspect a painting they own or are considering purchasing is a fake.
+A lot of the techniques and technologies in art analysis and restoration can be used to identify fakes.
+Last week Humans Invent spoke to one of the best fine art restorers in the country, Simon Gillespie, who has become the go-to man when people suspect a painting they own or are considering purchasing is a fake.

 Over the years Gillespie has become so good at reading a painting, he can sometimes tell instantly if it is a fake – what he describes as a ‘gut reaction’.
-Of course, he doesn’t rely just on this reaction; once suspicion sets in he will start carrying out analyses to see if there is any weight behind his supposition.
+Of course, he doesn’t rely just on this reaction; once suspicion sets in he will conduct various tests to see if there’s any weight behind his supposition.

 There are well known fakes in the National Gallery – there are even fakers who have come out and said, ‘I did this’

 Gillespie says, “As soon as you think there’s something wrong and you start thinking, ‘these cracks don’t look right’ you have to then ask, ‘well why don’t they look right?
-Why is the paint so flat or why is it so slick?
-This is a 17th Century picture but it looks like it has got 20th Century colours in it?’ and so on.”
+Why is the paint so flat or why is it so slick?’ and so on.”